-If you can relate to increasing demands from work, your business, your relationships, or elsewhere, if you feel like you’re doing too much and at the end of the day, accomplishing too little, then this book is for you.
+If you can relate to increasing demands from work, your business, your relationships, or elsewhere, if you feel like you’re doing too much and at the end of the day, accomplishing too little, then The One Thing by Gary Keller and Jay Papasan is for you.

 This book is all about examining everything you have on your plate and boiling it down to your ONE thing, your priority, your first domino, such that by doing that one thing, this would help you be productive, align with your purpose, and reach your goal.